redei-ma/Inception-of-Things/README.md

   those packages are installed but do nothing, keeping the setup portable.
-- The GitLab chart is installed with a minimal `values.yaml` that disables the components not needed for this lab (registry, prometheus, runner, cert-manager, nginx-ingress).
+- The GitLab chart is installed with a minimal `values.yaml` that disables the components not needed for this lab (registry, prometheus, runner, nginx-ingress) and forces `global.hosts.https: false` so login cookies work over plain HTTP.
 GitLab is reached only through the internal cluster DNS.